Wood collects funding for autonomous robotics project

-Nowadays, robotics – not just subsea and aerial but also onshore both in upstream and downstream processes – can be seen as a game-changing technology, which is continuing to revolutionise the oil and gas industry as industry giants such as BP, Aker BP, Equinor, ExxonMobil and Shell are increasingly testing autonomous robots in their facilities.
-Wood is another industry player, who uses advanced software and combines robotics with engineering to enable facilities’ automation.
+Nowadays, robotics – not just subsea and aerial but also onshore both in upstream and downstream processes – can be seen as a game-changing technology, which is continuing to revolutionise the oil and gas industry, as industry giants such as BP, Aker BP, Equinor, ExxonMobil and Shell are increasingly testing autonomous robots in their facilities.
+Wood is another industry player that uses advanced software and combines robotics with engineering to enable facilities automation.

 In its latest statement on Thursday, Wood confirmed it had received funding from the Canadian Province of Newfoundland and Labrador to maximise employment for residents and support the recovery of the offshore oil and gas industry in the area.